confluentinc/ksql/docs/installation/server-config/security.rst

 Configuring KSQL for |ccloud|
 -----------------------------

 You can use KSQL with a Kafka cluster in |ccloud|.
-For more information, see :ref:`install_ksql-ccloud`.
+For more information, see `Connecting ksqlDB to Confluent Cloud <https://docs.confluent.io/cloud/current/cp-component/ksql-cloud-config.html>`__.

 Configuring KSQL for |c3|
 -----------------------------